Posts Tagged ‘border town’

 So, what else might you be able to see & do if you make the trip?
 We’ve already spoken about the market in the M is for Market post – remember, Thursday’s flea market day!

 In terms of other interiors-related shops, there’s a nice little group in the Water Street area.
-We have a decent-sized antiques centre – Picture House Antiques.
-They have a few traders housed under one roof – traditional antiques, rustic bits & pieces, vintage & retro too.
+We have a decent-sized antiques centre – Picture House Antiques (now closed down).
+They have a few traders housed under one roof and over 3 floors – traditional antiques, rustic bits & pieces, vintage & retro too.

-Next door is The Bear Health Foods, housed in the old Industrial Cooperative building – a lovely health food/grocery shop with cafe upstairs.
+Next door is The Bear Co-op (now Yakumama), housed in the old Industrial Cooperative building – a lovely health food/grocery shop with café upstairs.

-Recently opened is Hogarth & Hunt, specialising in French country interiors.
+Recently opened is Hogarth & Hunt, specialising in French country interiors (now closed down).

-You can design & make your own greeting cards at Vanilla Pod.
-There is Water Street Gallery which showcases contemporary pieces of glass, ceramics, textiles and paintings.
+You can design & make your own greeting cards at Vanilla Pod (now Sunlight Apothecary).
+There’s Water Street Gallery which showcases contemporary pieces of glass, ceramics, textiles and paintings.

 Also, Lyall’s, a small second-hand bookshop, Todmorden Toy and Model Museum and a few charity shops close by.